 At the Rosary school we offer a range of sports both in the curriculum and as extra-curricular activities, for both boys and girls.
-These include: - Football, Running, Basketball, Cricket, Athletics, Fitness clubs, Multi sports, Tennis, Netball, Volleyball, Gaelic Football, Swimming, Boxing and Archery.
+These include: - Football, Hockey, Running, Basketball, Cricket, Athletics, Fitness clubs, Multi sports, Tennis, Netball, Volleyball, Gaelic Football, Swimming, Boxing and Archery.

 The Rosary School is a member of the Saltley primary schools league, and have participated in numerous football matches, developing the children’s confidence on the football pitch.
-We are also a part of the BCSSA and through this; we are able to participate in a variety of matches, including: Netball, Badminton, Football, Gaelic Football and Cricket.
-Offering children a variety of choice within the competitive sports.
+We are also a part of the BCSSA and through this; we are able to participate in a variety of sports, including: Netball, Badminton, Football, Gaelic Football and Cricket.
+Offering children a variety of choice within competitive sports.

 A focus within the Rosary is swimming; pupils are given the opportunity to swim once a week, in a small group situation, for nine weeks in year 5 in order to develop their swimming skills consistently.
 This has resulted in our children showing a visible improvement with their swimming skills and working towards achieving their distance badges.
 For many of the children this is their first opportunity to attempt swimming.

 Inclusion is an important aspect of the Rosary’s ethos, and this is supported throughout the teaching of PE.
-Staff continue to attend courses and INSET courses are provided to the staff in order to update our teaching of P.E.
+Staff continue to attend courses and INSETs are provided to the staff in order to update our teaching of P.E.
 Teacher's CPD is further developed with the help of a coach that comes in once a week to support teachers and provide children with an additional after-school club.

 Our children are very important and we value their opinions.
 In 2018 we set up a Sports council to discuss PE and Sport as a way to improve our provisions.